The Reno Club

 The opening beats of a Reno classic make my flesh tingle, orchestrate an opera in my veins.
 I know other Reno Regulars share that feeling.

 The Reno was a cellar club in Moss Side Manchester on the corner of Princess Road and Moss Lane East.
 Heyday 1971 to 1981.
 Soundtrack, imported soul and funk.
-Predominantly populated by 50s-born ‘half-caste’ stigmatised by the 1930 Fletcher Report: "Offspring of interracial alliances suffer inherent physical and mental defects."
+Predominantly populated by no blacks, no Irish, no dogs, 50s-born ‘half-caste’ teens stigmatised by the 1930 Fletcher Report: "Offspring of interracial alliances suffer inherent physical and mental defects."
 Demolished 1987.

 How to capture our civilisation

 Crossing the poppy filled site, I sat to remember our civilisation, black market, social structure, king and queen, all frustrated artists.
-I am a multi-award winning playwright, but a play couldn’t capture the nuances.
+I am a playwright, but a play couldn’t capture the nuances.

-October 2017, Art’s Council England funded, with partners Manchester City Council and Salford University Applied Archaeological we actually excavated the Reno.
-Tens of thousands interacted with our daily progress posted on www.thereno.live.
+October 2017, Art’s Council England funded with partners Manchester City Council, and Salford University Applied Archaeological, us Reno Regulars, now OAPs, actually excavated the Reno.
+80,000 interacted with our daily progress posted on www.thereno.live.
 BBC Northwest, Granada Reports, the BBC One Show, Manchester Evening News and The Guardian broadcast it to millions.